detnsw-sydtech/High-Security-Flask-PWA-Repo-Template/docs/architecture/PWA_Overview.md

 - Installability
 - Background updates
 - Local caching for performance

-A consistent user experience across devices
+- A consistent user experience across devices

+PWAs rely on three core components:
+1. Service Worker – a background script that intercepts network requests and manages caching.
+2. Web App Manifest – metadata describing how the app behaves when installed.
+3. HTTPS – required for security and to enable service worker functionality.